shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 ## Why research?
 If you're generally curious about how the world works, and have an interest in understanding details of how things around you work, you should definitely give research a shot.
 If you're an undergraduate at a school with a vibrant research community, it is that much easier to give it a go, and to see if you enjoy it.
 From experience, if you're interested in your coursework, and have a curious mind, and if you end up *disliking* research - then it is most likely the case of poor mentorship.
+(Note - there's a reverse ask here as well.
+If they do give you that time, what can you do to ensure they feel their time is well spent on you.
+Read Jason Eisner's article below to learn more about this.)
 Your mentor did not show you the ropes well, and did not give you the time you deserved.
 Please do not be discouraged by it.
 Give it a shot anyway!
 It can be a lot of fun.

 #### If you're an MIT undergrad